ravaioli/solarpunk-mandala/framework/core-model/01-ontology-analytic-idealism.md

 ---

-## Conclusion: A Framework for Responsible Exploration

-This ontological scope establishes clear boundaries while acknowledging that boundary work—including speculative exploration—is essential to the framework's purpose.
-By distinguishing between core claims and speculative extensions, we:

-1. **Maintain Philosophical Rigor** while allowing creative application
-2. **Provide Clear Navigation** for different types of inquiry
-3. **Enable Progressive Elaboration** without foundational compromise
-4. **Honor the Solarpunk Ethos** of imaginative yet grounded construction

-**Final Note**: The speculative sections above are not exhaustive but exemplary.
-New explorations that meet the validation criteria are welcome extensions of this living framework.
-The tesseract model's geometric nature inherently accommodates multiple simultaneous perspectives—different valid "slices" through the higher-dimensional whole.

 ## Analytic Idealism Integration Protocol

 To prevent philosophical-materialist slippage in practical applications, all protocols must include Dissociation Lens questions: